-Sāńkhya describes four ethers—vaikhari, madhyama, pasyanti, and para—which are successively deeper aspects of the material world and contain different phenomena.
+Sāńkhya describes four ethers—vaikhari, madhyama, pasyanti, and para—which are successively deeper descriptions of reality.
 The understanding of the successive ethers depends on the understanding of the previous ether.
 In that sense, there are four tiers of causality and each such tier must be fully understood to obtain a complete understanding of material nature.
-This post attempts to describe these four ethers and their respective differences.
-I will begin with the problems of causality in the grossest ether called vaikhari which comprises material objects and their sensations, and use it to develop an understanding of the higher ethers.
-This, like the previous post, is a difficult topic, and reader patience is needed to get through to the end.
-But since it builds on the previous post, hopefully some of the difficulties will seem easier due to repetition, which helps us build familiarity over time.
+This post attempts to describe these four ethers and their differences.
+I will begin with the problems of causality in the grossest ether called vaikhari which comprises material objects, and use it to develop an understanding of the higher ethers.
+This, like the previous post, is a difficult topic, and reader patience is needed.
+But hopefully some of the difficulties will seem easier due to repetition, which helps us build familiarity over time.

 Table of Contents